anonymousCSCode/ReSPlay/README.md

 1. Modify global variables in the `config` file, such as `REPLAY_RESOLUTION_X`  and `REPLAY_RESOLUTION_Y`.

-   It can be obtained by the method mentioned above.
+   It can be obtained by the method mentioned above. `adb shell wm size`.

 2. Start an Appium server.